ChemAI-Lab/GFlowNets-MOpt/README.md

 GFlowNet generates different samples where the ones with higher probability are based on the reward function.
 Reward functions can be color_reward based only on the number of colors or vqe_reward which contains the estimated number of measurements.

-To change the molecule, modify the driver.py file to match the corresponding molecule.
+To call this function use python driver.py molecule Where molecule can be H2, H4, H6, LiH, BeH2, N2.
+The default bond distance is 1 Angstrom.
+This can be modified on the hamiltonians.py file.

-On driver.py we can also change parameters for GFlowNets.
+On driver.py we can change parameters for GFlowNets like training rate, number of hid_uinits, number of episodes and the random seed.

 If the flow model architecture needs to be modified, this can be done through gflow_utils.py.

 Pending implementations!!
-Parse the parameters for GFlowNets and name of the molecule/bond distance for Hamiltonian generation.
 Trajectory balance!!